DeaconSeals/cpsc-1230/docs/term/2025-fallA/announcements/welcome.md

-Most of the video lectures you'll see were recorded by my colleague and the course coordinator, Dr. Hendrix, though I've been teaching this course in person for the past year and I'll be your active instructor for the semester.
-This semester, I plan to add introduce some new lectures to help you tackle for some of the trickier assignment problems and review for the lab tests and exams.
+Most of the video lectures you'll see were recorded by my colleague and the course coordinator, Dr. Hendrix, though I've been teaching this course in person since 2024 and I'll be your active instructor for the semester.
+Since taking over this course, I've added some new lectures to help you tackle some of the trickier assignment problems and review for the lab tests and exams.
 So, you'll probably hear a lecture from me at some point!

 Welcome to the course, and War Eagle!